singnet/dev-portal/docs/products/AIMarketplace/forcomers/integration.md

 ## <a name="contributing"></a> Contributing to existing projects

 SingularityNET have several AI service integration projects.
 See our [github][singnet-github] for a list of them.
-Before contributing to any of thees, please read our [contribution guidelines][contribution-guidelines].
+Before contributing to any of thees, please read our [contribution-guidelines].